atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 (3) If a medicine cabinet is provided above the lavatory, then the bottom of the medicine cabinet shall be located with a usable shelf no higher than 44 in (1120 mm) above the floor.

+##### 4.34.5.4 BATHTUBS

-**4.34.5.4 BATHTUBS.** If a bathtub is provided, then it shall have the following features:
+If a bathtub is provided, then it shall have the following features:

 (1) Floor space.
 Clear floor space at bathtubs shall be as shown in Fig. 33.